Sülze (Bergen)

-Sülze is a village in the local borough of Bergen located in the northern part of Celle district on the Lüneburg Heath in North Germany.
+Sülze (/de/) is a village in the local borough of Bergen located in the northern part of Celle district on the Lüneburg Heath in North Germany.
 The infamous Bergen-Belsen concentration camp was located not far from Sülze, one of several farming villages in the borough.

 The general Bergen area today is economically heavily dependent on the surrounding military bases and the Bergen-Hohne Training Area to the west, which is the largest military training area in Western Europe.

 Geography

 Sülze lies on the edge of the Südheide Nature Park about 17 km north of Celle on state road (Landesstraße) L 240 which runs from Celle to Hermannsburg.
 Sülze is responsible for the neighbouring hamlets of Waldhof and Twießelhop.

 Population

 Expansion

 The following table shows the expansion in Sülze's population.
 Note the significant jump in population size after the Second World War, mainly due to the influx of refugees.